tonymullen/ups-website/src/partials/f17cg/hw/hw7-description.html.md

 * The robot should use at least five materials, among which should be at least one diffuse (matte/non-shiny) material and at least one highly specular (shiny) material.
 Also, there should be at least one transparent material like glass, and at least one environment-mapped reflective material (it's okay to have materials with both, but there should be at least two materials in total to correspond with these characteristics).

 Finally, include a sky box to help make transparent materials more interesting (by giving them something to see through to).
-Instructions on creating a sky box in Three.js can be found [here](https://jeremypwalton.wordpress.com/2014/09/19/skybox-in-three-js/).
+Documentation for creating a sky box in Three.js can be found [here](https://threejs.org/docs/#api/loaders/CubeTextureLoader).

 I've provided a set of sky box images you can use [here](/~tmullen/cg/airport_images.zip).
 If you want to create your own, there are some instructions for doing that in Blender [here](http://25x8.blogspot.com/2013/04/rendering-skybox-for-unity-using-blender.html).